Google's reCAPTCHA Turns 'Invisible,' Will Separate Bots From People Without Challenges

 "suspicious" by the system (Score:2)

+You got through after only two or three times?
+That's a huge improvement on the old system then.
+I have literally been locked out of making financial payments and even being able to access some government systems because of captcha madness, giving up trying after several minutes of not being able to get one right.
+The picture-based ones, where you have to click every square with a tree or road sign or something, are the worst.
+So much time wasted.

+Just reporting my experience with the product, so if you're the guy who wrote it then right back at you.

-Up until it tags the handicapped as bots (Score:1)
+Up until it tags the handicapped as bots (Score:3, Interesting)

 I believe there are accessibility laws most parts of the world